 The cost of an anamorphic lens and sled is typically $3000 - $6000 for projectors in this price range, in other words, often costs more than the projector.
 It also means unless you are buying one with one of the better/more expensive projectors, you are going to get a lot more bang for your buck skipping the lens, and buying a much better projector.

-Of the projectors covered in this report, most do have internal support for an anamorphic lens.
+Of the projectors covered in this report, most do have internal support an anamorphic lens.
 That means you can buy the lens, etc., and it will work.
 That internal support consists of the correct aspect ratio for it all to look right.
-Any projector without that internal support can still work with an anamorphic lens, but you'll need to buy an outboard processor, typically from $800 on up.
+Any projector without that internal support, can still work with an anamorphic lens, but you'll need to buy an outboard processor, typically from $800 on up.
 If you really must have an anamorphic lens, buy a projector that supports one.

 ISF, THX Certification

 OK, you've got a new home theater projector and you want to get the most out of it.
 Some of you are hard core enthusiasts, you'll tweak your projectors constantly trying to improve the picture.
 Many of you will do this with end user calibration discs, some of you even own light meters (the really hard-core), but many of us, to maximize the investment, will seek out a professional to calibrate their projector and often related other gear.